 - more honey, to drizzle

-- Preheat the oven to 325°F. Grease a 9×5 loaf pan and place a piece of parchment paper inside so that it sticks to the sides and hangs over the pan.
+- Preheat the oven to 325°F. Grease a 10×5 (1 ½ lb) loaf pan and place a piece of parchment paper inside so that it sticks to the sides and hangs over the pan.

 - Whisk the flour, baking soda, and salt together in a mixing bowl.
 Set aside.

 - Add the sugar to a large mixing bowl.
 Pour the brown butter in.
 Whisk vigorously until really well combined.
-Whisk in the honey, mashed bananas, eggs, Greek yogurt, vanilla, and almond extract until incorporated.
+Beat in the eggs.
+Whisk in the honey, greek yogurt, mashed bananas, vanilla, and almond extracts until incorporated.

-- Fold in the dry ingredients until smooth.
+- Whisk in the dry ingredients until smooth.
 Pour the batter into the prepared loaf pan.

-- Meanwhile, heat a large sauté pan over medium heat.
-Add the butter and let melt.
+- Wipe out the sauté pan and heat again over medium heat.
+Add the 2 tablespoons of butter and let melt.
 Add the sliced bananas, spreading them out into an even layer.
 Let caramelize on one side until golden.
-Season with a pinch of salt.
-Flip the bananas over and cook for another minute.
-Stir in the honey.
+Flip the bananas over and season with a pinch of salt.
+Drizzle in the honey.
 Let bubble for a minute or so.
 Turn off the heat.

-- Spoon half of the caramelized banana mixture over the batter.
+- Spoon half of the caramelized bananas over the batter.
 Reserve the rest for serving.

 Use the darkest, softest bananas you can get your hands on for the best tasting banana bread!